-If your attempt to update your company file from an older version of QuickBooks fails, this procedure may correct the problem.
-If it is not successful, contact Technical Support (see page 270).
+If your are unable to update your company file to the 2005 format, this procedure may correct the problem.
+If it is not successful, contact Technical Support (see page 269).

-- 1 Reinstall your older version of QuickBooks into a completely new directory. - Install any maintenance release(s) for the older version of QuickBooks in the same order they became available to you. - 3 Start the older version of QuickBooks, then restore the backup you made of your company file while attempting to update to your new version of QuickBooks.
-(See the documentation that came with your older version of QuickBooks for instructions on restoring a backup.) - 4 From the Window menu, select Close All. - Start the Rebuild utility.
+- 1 Reinstall your older version of QuickBooks into a completely different directory than QuickBooks 2005. - 2 Install any maintenance release(s) for the older version of QuickBooks in the same order they became available to you. - 3 Start the older version of QuickBooks, then restore the backup you made of your company file while attempting to update to your new version of QuickBooks.
+(See the documentation that came with your older version of QuickBooks for instructions on restoring a backup.) - 4 From the Window menu, select Close All. - 5 Start the Rebuild utility.
 (In many versions of QuickBooks, from the File menu, select Utilities, then Rebuild Data to start the Rebuild utility.
 In early versions of QuickBooks, see your documentation for instructions.)